AnnaSyme/wfs-VGP/README.md

 ## Are the VGP workflows in Galaxy Australia?

-* Yes.
-An international team is working to create these workflows in Galaxy.
-* For more information see https://galaxyproject.org/projects/vgp/
+* An international team is working to create these workflows in Galaxy: for more information see [https://galaxyproject.org/projects/vgp/](https://galaxyproject.org/projects/vgp/)
 * In Galaxy Australia, you can access a set of these workflows by going to the [Genome Lab](https://genome.usegalaxy.org.au/), scroll to the Genome Assembly section, click on the Workflows tab.
 * The workflows to import are:
   * Assembly with PacBio HiFi data: